joeloliver/positron-code/README.md

 ---

 <p align="center">
+  Forked with ❤️ by Joel Oliver from Google's Gemini CLI<br>
-  Built with ❤️ by Google and the open source community
+  Original project by Google and the open source community
 </p>